AaronRandall/scenarios/README.md

-# iOS App Acceptance Tests
+# Scenarios - iOS App Acceptance Testing

 ## What
-An application to handle running iOS acceptance tests, in a simulator or hardware device.
+Scenarios (Scenar-iOS, geddit?) is an application that handles running iOS acceptance tests, on a simulator or physical device.

-Brings together functionality from ios-sim, fruitstrap, transporter-chief, tuneup_js.
-Sample app courtesy of ...
+Record interactions with your iOS app using Instruments, then package that output as tests.
+Scenarios enables you to easily run a collection of tests against simulated and real app installs, and can be used ad-hoc, or connected to a continuous integration server.

+Demo here.

 ## Prerequisites

 You will need:
-A mac
+* A mac
-Xcode (tested on 4.6.x)
+* Xcode (tested on 4.6.x)
-ios-sim ("brew install ios-sim")
+* ios-sim ("brew install ios-sim")

-## Run the samples
+## Run the samples on a simulator
-bin/run --ios-app-name 'TableViewIOS5Demo' --ios-app-path sample/app/ --tests-path sample/tests/ --tests-output-path sample/output/
+    bin/sample_simulator

-Note that the first time you run the tests you may be asked for your password for developer tools.
+(Note that the first time you run the tests you may be asked for your password for developer tools).

 ## Running the sample on hardware
 To run tests against hardware, first you should make sure your hardware is part of your provisioning profile.

 Open your xcode project and run against the hardware.
 If this works, you're good to go with:

-command here

-## Running all tests

-To run all acceptance tests (substituting your app path and simulator path as required, using full paths):

-## Running individual tests

-To run individual acceptance tests (substituting your app path and simulator path as required, using full paths):
+    bin/sample_hardware

-## Recording new tests
+## Creating new tests

 Checkout the iOS project, and select "Product" > "Profile".
 Instruments should launch.
 Select "Automation" from the "iOS Simulator" section, and click "Profile".